shadow855/task-management-frontend/README.md

 3. JWT_SECRET
 4. NODE_ENV=production

-And, make this .env in the root of your frontend folder-> REACT_APP_SERVER_URL=http://localhost:5000
+And, make another .env in the root of your frontend folder-> REACT_APP_SERVER_URL=http://localhost:5000

 Now,
 In the root project directory, you can run: